 If you want to strengthen your family, you can’t just “hope” it will happen.
 In fact, the natural tendency in most families is to avoid communicating about wealth and transition of assets, and for senior generation family members to do their planning behind a cloak of secrecy and relationship isolation.

 When family topics become supercharged, hidden, or fear based, they can go unaddressed, and thus create emotional distance, resentment, and a lack of individual and family integration.
 Take the example of a family in which the parents were first-generation entrepreneurial wealth creators.
-Because growing up wealthy wasn’t normal to them, they did not know how to make it seem normal to their children, so they literally masked their total assets by covering all but the signature line on their children's tax documents each year.
+Because growing up wealthy wasn’t normal to them, they did not know how to talk about finances with their children, so they literally masked their total assets by covering all but the signature line on their children's tax documents each year.

-By treating their offspring like immature children well into their twenties, the parents created some deep resentment with them.
+Because the parents treated their offspring like immature children well into their twenties, the result was deep resentment.
 When they finally agreed to disclose their wealth, they had their attorney handle the conversation, instead of using it as an opportunity to create intimacy and build relationship capital with their kids.
-The subsequent fallout with their children required a family intervention to deal with their history of wealth secrecy.
+The subsequent fallout with their children required a family intervention to resolve, and to deal with their history of wealth secrecy.

 That is why it’s so important to normalize the discussion of wealth by talking early and often about money.
-This can be done by holding discussions when your children are young about investing and saving, having proper work ethics, how to provide for family members in the future, or how to help others in need.
+This can be done by holding discussions when your children are young, about investing and saving, having a proper work ethic, how to provide for family members in the future, an how to help others in need.